IgorTurko/equipment/README.md

 - Also adding a docker container for running this app could be a good idea as well;

 # Frontend
 Create react app was used, as it contains everything for fast development.
 [Chakra UI](https://chakra-ui.com/) was chosen as a UI library.
 Chakra UI provides a set of accessible, reusable, and composable React components that make it easy to create react pages.
 Also [storybook](https://storybook.js.org) for testing component's look and feel.
+One interesting library I use in this project is [io-ts](https://github.com/gcanti/io-ts) for runtime types decoding/engoding, when there is a need to validate data from other services/api (equipment-api) this library is very convinient.

 #### What was done?
 - A page for listing equipment;